two students walking outside a building on campus

 Introduction to utilization of basic research techniques in public administration and political science.

-PO 391 Public Personnel Administration (3)
+PO 391 Managing People in Public Organizations (3)

-PO 393 Public Budgeting (3)
+PO 393 Managing Public Money (3)

 The politics of planning, financing, and managing governmental budgets at the national, state, and local levels.
+Develop necessary skills to engage in financial analysis to make better decisions for the public.

-PO 394 Public Management Techniques (3)
+PO 394 Challenges Managing Public Organizations (3)

-PO 395 Non-Profit Management (3)
+PO 395 Non-Profit Management and Leadership (3)

 A survey of the various forms and particular differences of the management and operation of Non-Profit organizations as distinguished from traditional government administration.
+Elements of leadership will be emphasized.

 PO 396 Topics in Applied Research (3)